-Punjabi Kitchudi: One Pot Meal With Lentils & Rice
+Punjabi Khichdi: One-Pot Meal With Lentils and Rice

-The healthy & flavorful preparation for rice & lentils is a simple and comforting food, ideal for those days when you are in no mood to cook something.
-Quick, and yet so delectable, kitchdi makes a wholesome meal for the sick.
+Punjabi Khichdi is healthy and flavorful preparation for rice and lentils is a simple and comforting food, ideal for those days when you are in no mood to cook something.
+Quick, and yet so delectable, this dish makes a wholesome meal for the sick.
 This soul-comforting recipe belongs to my mom.

-I have grown up savoring kitchdi.
-It was a regular in our home, especially when my working mom would return late from office or when someone in the house would fall ill.
-Yes, it won't be wrong to mention it as a "food medicine," especially for fever and stomach ailments.
+I have grown up savoring khichdi.
+It was a standard meal in our home, especially when my working mom would return late from office or when someone in the house would fall ill.
+Yes, it would not be wrong to describe it as a "food medicine," especially for fever and stomach ailments.

 Served with curd or yogurt and papad (chips), it makes a gourmet lunch.
-It's my favorite still, and now, hubby dear, who had not tasted it before, has started liking khichdi made by his wife.
+It's my favorite still—and now my husband, who had not tasted it before, has started liking it, too.
 It's his favorite lunch when he is unwell.
-The stew is finger licking good and has healing properties.
+The stew is finger-licking good and has healing properties.
 On top of it, it is ready within 15 minutes.
 Need I say more?

 The aroma of cinnamon, star anise, black cardamom, and bay leaf adds ultimate flavor to the dish.
-You can start to feel the aroma even when the preparation is under way.
+You can start to feel the aroma even when the preparation is still underway.
 Do not be surprised if the aroma infuses your kitchen and there is a flood in your mouth!

 A Little History

 Khichdi is widely popular in India, especially north and West Bengal.
 This lentil-rice recipe varies from one state to another.
-While in Punjab, it is usually made with rice, yellow lentils, and red lentils, Bengalis use split green gram (green moong dal) and rice to prepare khichdi.
+While in Punjab, it is usually made with rice, yellow lentils, and red lentils, Bengalis use split green gram (green moong dal) and rice to prepare this dish.
 In Bihar, the one-pot meal is enjoyed with aloo bharta (boiled and mashed potato with green chilly, onion, and mustard oil), papad, pickle or chutney (condiment).
-Kitchidi is a customary dish on Saturdays in Bihar.
+The dish is a customary meal on Saturdays in Bihar.

 I have been lucky enough to savor three types of khichdi—one from my native state of Punjab; another one from Bengal, thanks to my Bengali neighbor; and the third one from Odisha, my husband's native place.

-Khichdi even finds a mention in the words of Moroccan traveller Ibn Battuta, who mentions it as kishri - composed of rice and mung beans (green gram lentils).
+Khichdi even finds a mention in the words of Moroccan traveler Ibn Battuta, who mentions it as kishri, composed of rice and mung beans (green gram lentils).
 It is described in the writings of Russian adventurer Afanasiy Nikitin, who visited South Asia in the 15th century.
-Khichdi was very popular with the Mughals, especially Jahangir.
+The dish was very popular with the Mughals, especially Jahangir.
 Ain-i-Akbari, a 16th-century document, written by Mughal Emperor, Akbar’s vizier, Abu'l-Fazl ibn Mubarak, mentions the recipe for khichdi, which gives seven variations.
 There is an anecdotal story featuring Akbar,

 Surprisingly, the rice-lentil stew finds a mention in Ain-i-Akbari, the 16th-century treatise written by Abu'l-Fazl ibn Mubarak in the court of Mughal emperor Akbar.